openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 ^^^^^^^^^^^^^^^

 Landsat is one of the Image Assets you can add.
 For better performance when using a GEE collection, we recommend that you preprocess and clip the data to your AOI in GEE before connecting it to Geo-Dash.
-You can find a video tutorial on this process in the Geo-Dash Help Center under “Video Tutorial to Create GEE Image Assets.”
+You can find a video tutorial on this process in the Geo-Dash Help Center under "Video Tutorial to Create GEE Image Assets."

 The most common strings for Landsat are listed below.
 More detailed information can be found on the Google Earth Engine help pages; available composites and the covered time frame are found here: https://explorer.earthengine.google.com/#search/tag%3A32day.